In a Nutshell

 Do I have to pay extra filing fees to use CorpNet?

 CorpNet charges a flat rate for its filing services and shipping and handling costs, the latter of which is $29.
 However, state filing fees are not included and these vary from state to state.
-For example, Alaska charges $250, bumping the total base price for LLC incorporation for Alaskans up to $528.
+For example, Alaska charges $250, which bumps the total base price for LLC incorporation in Alaska up to $528.

 Nothing about running a business is easy.
-There’s so much thinking and planning to do, from creating a watertight business model to calculating ad costs.
+There’s so much strategizing to do, from creating a watertight business model to calculating ad costs.
 And, on top of that, you have to make sure you’re meeting all your legal obligations.
-Fortunately, as demonstrated in this CorpNet review, the attorneys at CorpNet can help you with the legal side of things, allowing you to focus on what really matters.
+Fortunately, as demonstrated in this CorpNet review, the attorneys at CorpNet can help you with the legal side of things, allowing you to focus on your business goals.